 The genomes to be sequenced will be chosen by allowing the research community to nominate and present a case for their species of choice, in a rapid peer-reviewed, competitive process.
 The results of the competitive review will be made public after the completion of the selection process, along with some genomes proposed by CGEn scientists and collaborators.
 The genome sequences generated will be made available to researchers worldwide through the most relevant databases including the newly announced Canadian Genomic Cloud resource.

 In this era of genome sequencing, ultimately, as many of Earth’s species and individuals as possible, should be sequenced.
 The CanSeq150 Initiative is designed to play its part as CGEn’s contribution towards achieving this common global goal, while enhancing and showcasing Canada’s capabilities in genomic science.

-For each sample, CGEn will perform DNA quality analysis, whole genome sequencing (WGS) to 30X depth using 10X Genomics and/or Illumina X technologies, or WGS data generated by using PacBio or other sequencing technologies and also basic genome assembly.
+For each sample, CGEn will perform DNA quality analysis, whole genome sequencing (WGS) up to 30X depth using 10X Genomics and/or Illumina X technologies, or WGS data generated by using PacBio or other sequencing technologies and also basic genome assembly.

 To apply for a species of choice to be sequenced, free of cost to the applicant, interested applicants must complete this form and submit directly to CGEn using the email address provided below.
 Application will be considered on a first-come-first-reviewed basis until the goal of sequencing 150 species is achieved.

 Please email CanSeq150@cgen.ca for application forms and further information.

 The CanSeq150 evaluation committee, consisting of individuals with a wide range of relevant expertise, will review the submitted applications on a rolling basis.
 The committee will evaluate the applications for their relevance to the overall goal of the CanSeq150 program.
 Decisions will be communicated directly to the applicant within 4 weeks after an application is received.